khaors/geocompr/main.md

 As stated in Chapter \@ref(crs-intro), it is important to understand which CRS you are working in when undertaking spatial operations.
 Many spatial operations assume that you are using a *projected* CRS (on a Euclidean grid with units of meters rather than a geographic 'lat/lon' grid with units of degrees).
-The GEOS engine underlying most spatial operations in **sf**, for example, assume your data is in a projected CRS.
+The GEOS engine underlying most spatial operations in **sf**, for example, assumes your data is in a projected CRS.
 For this reason **sf** contains a function for checking if geometries have a geographic or projected CRS.
 This is illustrated below using the example of the *Greenwich point* which came to define 0 degrees longitude: